-5. Select your destination compute resource, then click Next.
+Select your destination compute resource, then click Next

 - 6. Review template details, then click Next. - 7.
 Select storage for the files, then click Next.
-We recommend thick provisioning for the Apstra server.
+We recommend thick provisioning for the Apstra server. - 8.

-8. Map the Apstra Management network to enable it to reach the virtual networks that the Apstra server will manage, then click Next.
+Map the Apstra Management network to reach the virtual networks managed by the Apstra server, then click Next.